DataJuggler/AIPizza/README.md

 Data Source=(ServerName);Initial Catalog=AIPizza;Integrated Security=True;Encrypt=False;

+4. Create a System environment variable to AIPizzaConnString and set the value to your connectionstring.

 Tip: DataTier.NET listed above comes with a program called Connection Builder that you might think is worth the price.

 If you find this project or any of my projects worth the price, please a star on GitHub and consider subscribing to my YouTube channel.

 https://youtube.com/DataJuggler